davidandres-nb/influbot/README.md

 - **🤖 AI-Powered Post Generation**: Uses OpenAI to generate engaging LinkedIn posts based on search terms and topics
 - **📰 News Research**: Automatically researches recent news and articles related to your topic
 - **🔗 LinkedIn Integration**: Generate posts without posting them, or generate and post directly to LinkedIn
+- **📸 Instagram Integration**: Post generated content with images to Instagram
 - **🎨 AI Image Generation**: Optional AI-generated images to accompany your posts
 - **⚙️ Flexible Content Control**: Customize audience profile, language, tone, and content instructions
 - **🏢 Company Integration**: Include company information and focus in your posts